MichalLytek/type-graphql/docs/types-and-fields.md

 For nullable properties, like `averageRating` (it might be not defined when recipe has no ratings yet), we mark the class property as optional with `?:` operator and also have to pass `{ nullable: true }` decorator parameter.
 Be aware, that when you declare your type as e.g. `string | null`, you need to explicit provide the type to `@Field` decorator.

-In config object we can also provide `description` and `depreciationReason` for GraphQL schema purposes.
+In config object we can also provide `description` and `deprecationReason` for GraphQL schema purposes.

 So after this changes our example class would look like this:
 ```typescript